Paying tax and superannuation

 If you think you have lost super, go to the keeping track of your super page at the Australian Taxation Office website.

 The Territory Revenue Office holds unclaimed money for former NT government employees who were members of the NTGPASS or NTSSS schemes and have passed retirement age.
-Contact the Territory Revenue Office for more information.
+For more information contact the Territory Revenue Office.